April 7, 2026

 Best for: landing page tests, CTA tests, pricing page experiments, startup websites.

-4. Hotjar or Lucky Orange, only if you outgrow the free stack
+4. Hotjar (now Contentsquare) or Lucky Orange, only if you outgrow the free stack

 Hotjar, Lucky Orange, and similar tools deserve mention because they appear in nearly every SERP result.
 Omniconvert includes Hotjar in its 2025 roundup, while Lancaster Chamber calls out Lucky Orange for form analytics.
 They are credible options, but for most early-stage startups their free plans are limited by session caps.
 They make more sense after you already have a working testing process and need richer qualitative research.